fitbl4nk/bl4nk.kr/content/blog/Setting up Windows for pwnable/index.md

 #### Keyboard Shortcuts
 Press `ctrl + shift + p` -> `Preferences: Open Keyboard Shortcuts(JSON)` and paste the following.
+This is good when switching between editor and terminal.

 ``` json
 [